ELHARAKA/RepoCleaner/README.md

 Before using RepoCleaner, make sure you have the following:

 - Python 3.x
 - GitHub API access token.
 You can generate a token [here](https://github.com/settings/tokens).
+Ensure your token has the following scopes:
+  - `repo`: Full control of private repositories and access to public repositories.
+  - `delete_repo`: Permission to delete repositories.

 ## Usage